pjastam/blog/content/authors/admin/_index.md

 highlight_name: true
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+*Entreprenerd, strategy consultant, data scientist, econometrician, health economist, PhD*

+Piet Stam has founded the Dutch consulting firms Equalis Strategy & Modeling B.V. and SiRM - Strategies in Regulated Markets B.V.
+He is a member of the international Risk Adjustment Network of health economists and is visiting fellow and guest lecturer at the School of Business and Economics of VU University Amsterdam.

+Piet is an expert in the field of data modeling and on themes such as risk equalization among health insurers and quality measurement in health care.
+He excels in building bridges between science and practice.
+He is straightforward and connects parties based on content and common interest.
+His independent position is important to him, after all, for him the higher societal goal is paramount.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+#{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.